EcoCampus Platinum/ISO 14001 certification

 In March 2020, we were awarded EcoCampus Platinum Accreditation and ISO14001 Certification to recognise our commitment to continuously identify, evaluate and improve our environmental performance.

 We became the first of 12 universities in the UK to receive a Fairtrade award under the new scheme criteria that was introduced in September 2017.
-Out of the 12 universities awarded, we were one of five that got the highest level award of two stars.

 We are committed to our Waste Management Strategy.
 We collect waste on-site to reduce unnecessary vehicle movement and also have battery powered collectors that clean the campus.